Step 1

 G) Choosing an ERP

 Start by listing the criteria that are important to you.
-For example:
+Like what:

 • Quality of customer support